hzqst/MetaHookSv/README.md

 All pre-compiled binary and required files are in "Build" folder, copy them to "\SteamLibrary\steamapps\common\Sven Co-op\".

-and launch game from "\SteamLibrary\steamapps\common\Sven Co-op\" with commandline "metahook.exe -game svencoop"
+and launch game from "\SteamLibrary\steamapps\common\Sven Co-op\metahook.exe"

-the SDL2.dll fixes a bug that the original SDL's IME input handler was causing buffer overflow and game crash.
+the SDL2.dll fixes a bug that the original SDL's IME input handler was causing buffer overflow and game crash. you don't need to copy it if you don't have a non-english IME.

 ## Plugins